echoes1971/rhobee/README.md

 - `proxy/`: Nginx configuration

 ## History
 Evolved from the original PHP-based r-prj project (see [old repo](https://github.com/echoes1971/r-prj)).
-NextGen rewrite in Go and React for better performance, scalability, and maintainability.
+As early as 2005, the project explored API-driven decoupling with XML-RPC and JSON/REST to separate content engine from presentation, including multi-platform clients in C++/Qt and Python/Qt.
+Attempts with Bootstrap and AJAX for modern frontends led to the NextGen rewrite in Go and React for enhanced performance, scalability, and maintainability.

 ## Contributing
 See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.